-Sgt Matiu Ratana murder: Louis De Zoysa will never be freed
+Sgt Matiu Ratana shooting: Killer Louis De Zoysa will never be freed

 Sgt Ratana, who was known as Matt, died of his injuries in hospital.

+Ms Bushy told the court she had "lost her soulmate" and had been "in a state of limbo" ever since.

+She said: "I just sat there, waiting and willing him to walk through the door.
+I still do to this day.

-She said: "I am hoping that one day it will get easier but at the moment the nightmare continues.
+"I am hoping that one day it will get easier but at the moment the nightmare continues.

-"At this moment in time I cannot forgive him for what he has done.
-The person who shot Matt and ripped my life apart, my life as I once knew it."
+"At this moment in time, I cannot forgive him for what he has done; the person who shot Matt and ripped my life apart, my life as I once knew it."

+The court also heard victim impact statements from other members of Sgt Ratana's family.

+His sister Jessica Williams said: "The cruel and senseless actions of one man have left me and my family broken.